TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/WhatsNew/Index.rst

 help to detect a hack attempt.

-Furthermore, this version includes some minor housekeeping tasks such as updating the occurance of deprecated TypoScript functions and the removal of unused images.
+Furthermore, this version includes some minor housekeeping tasks such as updating the occurrence of deprecated TypoScript functions and the removal of unused images.